sdcTools/UserSupport/docs/index.md

 Make sure that you have a (free) GitHub account, then fill in [this form](ContactForm.html). <br>

 # User Group meeting 2022
 The 2022 SDC User Meeting will take place online, on the 25th of February.
-Register [here](sdcUserMeeting2022.html)! <br>
+Register [here](sdcUserMeeting2022.html)! <br> no later than the 21st of Fenruary.

 <a name="News">
 # News